 Even if you desire a new relationship with all your heart and soul, you may need more time to be mentally ready.

 If you’ve recently ended a relationship with someone, chances are you’re only looking for a relationship to fill that gap in your life.
 Make sure you are ready for a new person and prepared to uphold your end of the commitment.

 Choosing the right partner involves more than being “in love” with them.
 Although being in love might give you all the butterflies and heartwarming feelings, it is still an emotional response.
 As a result, you might be willing to make some of the previous mistakes that ruined your relationships.

-You need to consider all these aspects and whether you are willing to give this much to a relationship.
+You must consider all these aspects and whether you will give this much to a relationship.
 If your potential life partner is willing to do the same page and backs up their words with their actions, that’s a good sign.